6 Key Strategies for ERP Implementation

 Hybrid

-Finally, there are hybrid strategies, which combine any of the above to create a completely custom implementation plan.
-For example, “mini” big bangs are essentially part of a phased rollout implementation.
+Next, there are hybrid strategies, which combine any of the above to create a completely custom implementation plan.
+For example, “mini” big bangs are part of a phased rollout implementation.
 Entire departments can adopt a new ERP without disrupting work in another area of the company.
 And a pilot plan might work if there are multiple offices and corporate wants to run a trial on multiple options.

 How to Create an Implementation Strategy